GarrettArm/gnatty/README.md

 And you'll see the drupal code inside webapp container mirrored on your computer at ./drupal_app/ When you do a drupal sync from webapp container, those files will be mirrored at ./drupal_sync/

-## to wipe the drupal project and start clean:
+## To wipe the drupal project and start clean:

 You may delete the repo folder, then git clone it again.
 Or you may: